-I read an article on Huffington Post yesterday about a new cover for the Anne of Green Gables series.
+I read an article yesterday about a new cover for the Anne of Green Gables series.
 As someone who gobbled up the books as a tween and still watches the PBS version religiously when it airs at telethon time, I was horrified.
 It’s Anne, for crying out loud!
 Red-haired, spunky, messy, tomboy Anne!

 Sex sells.
 We know this, as unfortunate as it may be, but the fact of the matter is that Anne of Green Gables is infinitely superior to the other vampire smut that tweens and teens are gobbling up these days.
 So, maybe, just maybe, the publishers of this edition are actually on to something.